 3 See S. Greenhough, ed.: My Faraway One: Selected Letters of Georgia O’Keeffe and Alfred Stieglitz, I (1915– 1933), New Haven and London 2011.

-4 Wood claims in her autobiography that she wrote it, and there is no reason to disbelieve her, but in an interview Duchamp later remembered it as a joint effort between her, himself and H.-P. Roché, for which see S. Stauffer: ‘Marcel Duchamp’, Die Schriften, 1 (1981), p.280.
-These two versions can be easily reconciled if the article was the result of conversations between these three that were summarised by Wood.
-The article does not specifically use the word “readymade” but does explain Duchamp’s ideas behind this concept.
-The connection between the urinal and readymades was made by Picabia in 391, VIII (February 1919), p.4, although Spalding and Thompson repeatedly assert that this connection was first made by André Breton in 1935 (e.g. at www.openculture.com).
+4 Wood claims in her autobiography that she wrote it (I Shock Myself, San Francisco 1985, p.31), and there is no reason to disbelieve her, but in an interview Duchamp later remembered it as a joint effort between her, himself and H.-P. Roché (S. Stauffer: ‘Marcel Duchamp’, Die Schriften, 1, 1981, p.280).
+These two versions can be easily reconciled if the article was the result of conversations between these three that were summarised by Wood, as implied by the entry in her diary for 7 April 1917: “Discussion about Richard Mutt’s exhibit[ion].
+Read Roche my articles.
+We work at Marcel’s” (Archives of American Art, Beatrice Wood Papers).
+The editorial does not specifically use the word “readymade” but does explain Duchamp’s ideas behind this concept.
+The connection between the urinal and readymades was first specifically made by Picabia in 391, VIII (February 1919), p.8, although Spalding and Thompson repeatedly assert that this connection was first made by André Breton in 1935 (e.g. at www.openculture.com).

 5 F. Naumann and H. Obalk, eds: Affectionately Marcel, The Selected Correspondence of Marcel Duchamp, transl.
 J. Taylor, London 2000, p.47.

-8 It is possible that he or his informant was being ironic, in the manner of W.C.
+8 It is likely that he or his informant was being ironic, in the manner of W.C.
 Fields.
-According to Harper’s Magazine, ‘The one thing unforgivable in Philadelphia is to be new, to be different from what has been’, quoted in R.F.
-Weighley et al.: Philadelphia: A 300-Year History, New York and London 1983, p.535, cited in https://en.wikipedia.org/ wiki/History_of_Philadelphia, accessed 12th November 2019.
+Philadelphia, due to its Mormon and Quaker roots, was considered to be notoriously dull, and thus the last place one would expect to find anything ‘avant-garde’.
+Within the Arensberg circle, Boston and Pennsylvania were thought of as opposites (see Mina Loy’s compilation of overheard conversation there in The Blindman 2, p.15, and see note 16 below).
+Even according to Harper’s Magazine, at that time, ‘The one thing unforgivable in Philadelphia is to be new, to be different from what has been’ (quoted in R.F.
+Weighley et al.: Philadelphia: A 300-Year History, New York and London 1983, p.535, cited in https://en.wikipedia.org/ wiki/History_of_Philadelphia, accessed 12th November 2019).

 10 Gammel, op.cit. (note 6), p.446, note 53.